pism/pism/doc/sphinx/getting-started.rst

 This run should only take one or two hours, noting it is at a coarse 20 km resolution.

-The fields ``usurf``, ``velsurf_mag``, and ``velbase_mag`` from file ``g20km_25ka_paleo.nc`` are sufficiently similar to those shown in Figure \ref{fig:secondoutputcoarse} that they are not shown here.
+The fields ``usurf``, ``velsurf_mag``, and ``velbase_mag`` from file ``g20km_25ka_paleo.nc`` are sufficiently similar to those shown in Figure :ref:`fig:secondoutputcoarse` that they are not shown here.
 Close inspection reveals differences, but of course these runs only differ in the applied climate and run duration and not in resolution or ice dynamics parameters.

 \begin{figure}[ht]
 \includegraphics{ivoltemp-const-paleo}
 \caption{Time series of temperate ice volume ``volume_glacierized_temperate`` from constant-climate (blue; ``ts_g20km_10ka_hy.nc``) and paleo-climate (red; ``ts_g20km_25ka_paleo.nc``) spinup runs.
 The cold of the last ice age affects the fraction of temperate ice.
-Note different volume scale compared to that in Figure \ref{fig:ivolconstpaleo}; only about 1\% of ice is temperate (by volume).}
+Note different volume scale compared to that in Figure :ref:`fig:ivolconstpaleo`; only about 1\% of ice is temperate (by volume).}
 \label{fig:ivoltempconstpaleo}
 \end{figure}

-To see the difference between runs more clearly, Figure \ref{fig:ivolconstpaleo} compares the time-series variable ``volume_glacierized``.
+To see the difference between runs more clearly, Figure :ref:`fig:ivolconstpaleo` compares the time-series variable ``volume_glacierized``.
 We see the effect of option ``-regrid_file g20km_10ka_hy.nc -regrid_vars ...,thk,...``, which implies that the paleo-climate run starts with the ice geometry from the end of the constant-climate run.

-Another time-series comparison, of the variable ``volume_glacierized_temperate``, the total volume of temperate (at 0:math:`^\circ`C) ice, appears in Figure \ref{fig:ivoltempconstpaleo}.
+Another time-series comparison, of the variable ``volume_glacierized_temperate``, the total volume of temperate (at 0:math:`^\circ`C) ice, appears in Figure :ref:`fig:ivoltempconstpaleo`.
 The paleo-climate run shows the cold period from :math:`\approx -25` ka to :math:`\approx -12` ka.
 Both constant-climate and paleo-climate runs then come into rough equilibrium in the holocene.
 The bootstrapping artifact, seen at the start of the constant-climate run, which disappears in less than 1000 years, is avoided in the paleo-climate run by starting with the constant-climate end-state.
 The reader is encouraged to examine the diagnostic files ``ts_g20km_25ka_paleo.nc`` and ``ex_g20km_25ka_paleo.nc`` to find more evidence of the (modeled) climate impact on the ice dynamics.

+.. _sec-gridseq:

 Getting serious I: grid sequencing
 ----------------------------------

-\label{subsect:gridseq}

 The previous sections were not very ambitious.
 We were just getting started!
 Now we demonstrate a serious PISM capability, the ability to change, specifically to *refine*, the grid resolution at runtime.

 One can of course do the longest model runs using a coarse grid, like the 20 km grid used first.
 It is, however, only possible to pick up detail from high quality data, for instance bed elevation and/or high-resolution climate data, using high grid resolution.

 A 20 or 10 km grid is inadequate for resolving the flow of the ice sheet through the kind of fjord-like, few-kilometer-wide topographical confinement which occurs, for example, at Jakobshavn Isbrae in the west Greenland ice sheet [Joughinetal08]_, an important outlet glacier which both flows fast and drains a large fraction of the ice sheet.
 One possibility is to set up an even higher-resolution PISM regional model covering only one outlet glacier, but this requires decisions about coupling to the whole ice sheet flow.
-(See section \ref{sec:jako}.)
+(See section :ref:`sec:jako`.)
 But here we will work on high resolution for the whole ice sheet, and thus all outlet glaciers.

 Consider the following command; compare it to the one on page \pageref{firstcommand}: